SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-58.jpg" /]

-Now every single breed which is created by the app is saved in this json file.
+Now every single breed which is created by the app is saved in this JSON file.

-The next step is to visualize all breeds from this json file, into the **select menu** as **options** in the **addCat.html** because now the Fluffy Cat Breed is just a placeholder.
+The next step is to visualize all breeds from this JSON file, into the **select menu** as **options** in the **addCat.html** because now the Fluffy Cat Breed is just a placeholder.

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-59.jpg" /]